cmatsuta/readmegenerator/README1.md

 * [Questions](#questions)

 ## Installation
-node
+npm install

 ## Usage
+npm i

 ## Contributing
-git pull
+click to open and fill in the pull request

 ## Tests
-npm
+npm i

 ## Questions
-If you have any comments, please contact at npm.
+If you have any comments, please contact at cmatsuta@jbs.com.

 ## License
 ![GitHub license](https://img.shields.io/badge/license-MIT-blue.svg)